 Sticking It to the Man tracks the changing politics and culture of the period and how it was reflected in pulp and popular fiction in the US, UK, and Australia from the late 1950s onward.
 Featuring more than three hundred full-color covers, the book includes in-depth author interviews, illustrated biographies, articles, and reviews from more than thirty popular culture critics and scholars.
 Works by science-fiction icons such as J.G.
 Ballard, Ursula K. Le Guin, Michael Moorcock, and Octavia Butler, street-level hustlers turned bestselling black writers Iceberg Slim and Donald Goines, crime heavyweights Chester Himes and Brian Garfield, and a myriad of lesser-known novelists ripe for rediscovery, are explored, celebrated, and analyzed.

 Contributors include Gary Phillips, Woody Haut, Emory Holmes, Michael Bronski, David Whish-Wilson, Susie Thomas, Bill Osgerby, Kinohi Nishikawa, Jenny Pausacker, Linda Watts, Scott Alderberg, Andrew Nette, Danae Bosler, Michael Gonzales, Iain McIntyre, Nicolas Tredell, Brian Coffey, James Doig, Molly Grattan, Brian Greene, Eric Beaumont, Bill Mohr, J. Kingston Pierce, Steve Aldous, David Foster, and Alley Hector.

-The book is scheduled for publication on 8 January 2019.
+The book is scheduled for publication in the second half of 2019.